gift-surg/NiftyMIC/README.md

 #### Parameter Studies to Determine Optimal SRR Parameters
 The optimal choice for reconstruction parameters like the regularization parameter or data loss function can be found by running parameter studies.
 This includes L-curve studies and direct comparison against a reference volume for various cost functions.
+In case a reference is available, similarity measures are evaluated against this "ground-truth" as well.

 Example are:
 ```